 GeoCubed Ltd was set-up in early 2021 to develop and install a pilot plant for direct lithium extraction from deep geothermal brines in the UK.

-The company is sponsored by the UK Government, supported by Cornwall County Council, with Cornish Lithium Ltd and Geothermal Engineering Ltd as joint venture partners.
-The target for the company is to have a pilot plant commissioned by the 31 March 2022, to produce lithium for our battery-powered future.
+The company is sponsored by the UK Government, supported by Cornwall County Council, and is a wholly-owned subsidiary of Cornish Lithium Ltd. The company successfully achieved its aim to have a pilot plant commissioned by 31 March 2022, to produce lithium for our battery-powered future.

-This is going to be a tough journey, and Project Manager, Richard Thompson, has expressed how grateful he is to have a company staffed with a team of highly competent, experienced people, together forming a great team.
+This was a huge achievement, and Project Manager, Richard Thompson, has expressed how grateful he is to have a company staffed with a team of highly competent, experienced people, together forming a great team.
 The company has grown from 0 employees to 10 over the course of 2021, which is a fantastic milestone, as it’s great people who deliver great results.

 GeoCubed are proud to be a Cornish company, staffed by people living in Cornwall.